dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

 - `reflection_level = "full"`: Column names, nullability, and data types are detected.
 For decimal types we always add precision and scale. **This is the default.**
 - `reflection_level = "full_with_precision"`: Column names, nullability, data types, and precision/scale are detected, also for types like text and binary.
 Integer sizes are set to bigint and to int for all other types.

 If the SQL type is unknown or not supported by `dlt`, then, in the pyarrow backend, the column will be skipped, whereas in the other backends the type will be inferred directly from the data irrespective of the `reflection_level` specified.
-In the latter case, this often means that some types are coerced to strings and  `dataclass` based values from sqlalchemy are inferred as `complex` (JSON in most destinations).
+In the latter case, this often means that some types are coerced to strings and  `dataclass` based values from sqlalchemy are inferred as `json` (JSON in most destinations).
 :::tip
 If you use reflection level **full** / **full_with_precision** you may encounter a situation where the data returned by sqlalchemy or pyarrow backend does not match the reflected data types.
 Most common symptoms are:
 1. The destination complains that it cannot cast one type to another for a certain column.
 For example `connector-x` returns TIME in nanoseconds